November 17, 2018:

 Left-hander Don Rudolph stood out for two reasons in the early 1960s: He was married to a highly paid exotic dancer, and he worked faster on the mound than any of his contemporaries.
 Neither of those achievements, however, played a significant part in the performance of his career the evening of Wednesday, May 8, 1963, at Washington’s D.C.
 Stadium.

 After 12 seasons mostly in the minors, Frederick Donald Rudolph was toiling for the hapless expansion Senators, a team on its way to what would be the worst year in its 11-year existence: 56-106 and a third straight season in the American League basement.
 On this night, however, the Nats stood at 10-16, in last place but just half a game behind the two teams ahead of them.

 The May 1963 issue of Baseball Digest, still on the newsstands, had featured a photo of and an article about Rudolph and his wife, who went by the stage name of Patti Waggin.
 “No wonder he hurries home!” the photo caption on page 2 began.
 She was one of the top-earning burlesque performers in the country.
 During her act, her husband “stands in the wings and catches her clothes as she steps out of them.”
 Asked when he first came up briefly with the White Sox how he dealt with bench jockeying about his wife’s occupation, Rudolph said it didn’t bother him much, but “when it gets too rough, a high, hard one under the chin usually shuts them up.”

-Three days earlier, at end of a road trip against the White Sox, the Senators had scored five runs in the ninth to win, 8-7.
+Three days earlier, against the White Sox at the end of a road trip, the Senators had scored five runs in the ninth to win, 8-7.
 Still, they were facing an Indians’ team on a five-game winning streak.
 The Indians had won, 7-3. the previous night in 11 innings, despite a two-run rally in the ninth by the Senators to tie it.
 Claude Osteen for the Nats and Sam McDowell both had pitched well, for naught.